Global Hadamard form for the Green Function in Schwarzschild space-time: Examples of Multipolar Modes in Other Spacetimes

-The Hadamard form for the GF of the wave equation for a massless scalar field in flat space-time is valid everywhere in the space-time.
+The Hadamard form for the GF of the wave equation for a massless scalar field in flat spacetime is valid everywhere in the spacetime.
 In spherical coordinates it is given by: